 - Make sure you wash your hands for at least 20 seconds.

 Western’s Physical Plant department has been working hard to implement a cleaning plan that follows the recommendations of state and national health departments and uses EPA compliant disinfectants.
-The current Cleaning and Disinfection Plan, effective June 1, 2020:
+The current Cleaning and Disinfection Plan:

 - In addition to standard cleaning, teams of custodians will work in zones to disinfect twice a day all restrooms and high-touch points areas (such as like elevators, entrances, drinking fountains, etc.).